 External exhibition area 8350 m2

-Programme specificities offered the opportunity to colonise an area that in this type of building is usually left uninhabited: the roof.
-Following an idea previously explored in marcosandmarjan’s NEB project (2001), the FIA is the result of an intrinsic dialectic between the existing natural landscape and the proposed artificial roofscape.
-While the exhibition areas are excavated in order to create a large crater (in a volcanic island where craters are pervasive topographic formations in the landscape) the rest of the programme is embedded in a series of Inhabitable Roof Trusses.
-A public circulation network connects the fair with its context in three distinct levels while crossing the whole building.
+The project uses the programme specifications as an opportunity to occupy an area that in such building typologies is usually left uninhabited: the roof structure.
+This suggests the concept of an inhabitable roof which derives from a dialectic relationship between the existing natural landscape and a proposed artificial roofscape.
+While the exhibition areas are excavated in order to create a large ‘crater’ (note that the Azores are volcanic islands where craters are pervasive topographic formations in the landscape), the rest of the programme is embedded in a series of inhabitable roof trusses.
+A public circulation network connects potentially extended to the exterior through the south façade.

-The proposed inhabitable roof creates an artificial topography over the massive exhibition areas.
-Due to their sheer size, the structure that is required to bridge such extensive spans generates very large trusses, which in turn are perfect to host a variety of programme in them.
-Like a spaceship, the Inhabitable Roof Trusses hover over the ground, seeming just to touch it via a few ramps, escalators, and the main entrance floor.
-At night, when there are often no activities in the halls, the Inhabitable Roof, still in use, is lightened-up, glowing like a self-contained, yet permeable disk that just landed on the site.
-Similar to the NEB project, inhabitation means here the concentration of activities in certain areas, leaving others rather unoccupied.
-There is an implicit tension in the building’s flesh, which arises from a polarisation between positive and negative, mass and void, bodily engagement and disengagement, tactile exploration and visual contemplation.
+The proposed inhabitable roof is seen as an opportunity to create an artificial topography over these massive exhibition areas.
+Because of their size, the structure that is required to bridge such extensive spans generates very large trusses, which in turn are perfect for hosting usable space within them.
+Like a spaceship, the inhabitable roof trusses hover over the ground, seeming just to touch it via a few ramps, escalators and the main entrance floor.
+At night, when there are often no activities in the halls, the inhabitable roof, still in use, is lit up, glowing like a self-contained yet permeable disk that just landed on the site.
+Inhabitation here means the concentration of activities in certain areas, leaving others relatively unoccupied.
+The aim is to create a tension in the building’s flesh, which arises from an implicit polarization between positive and negative, mass and void, concentration and diffusion, bodily engagement and disengagement, tactile exploration and visual contemplation.